ZonkerHarris/classProjects/README.md

 react to that environment, and log the readings to the SD card. https://www.adafruit.com/product/2796#tutorials

-The reason I chose the SD card, rather than a wifi-enabled board, was that students can get cheap or free access to some "cloud services" while they are still students, but that service will eventually cost you money every month.
-Using the SD card is a fast and easy method to pull your data into a computer to visualize the information, and then analyize it.
+The reasons I chose the SD card, rather than a wifi-enabled board include students can get cheap or free access to some "cloud services" while they are still students, but that service will eventually cost you money every month; Wireless communications with Bluetooth or Access Points adds complication which may be a problem for students with less experience; Using the SD card is a fast and easy method to pull your data into a computer to visualize the information, and then analyize it.
 At that point, you could even use cloud-based "Business Intelligence" tools to look for correlations across multiple data sets.

 Some of you will be drawn to projects where you are taking and logging data, while others may be interested in learning to analyze and visualize information.
 You could partner with other students, and collaborate on projects to collect and look at data.

 Eventually, I hope that you will try ALL of the projects, to be exposed to many sensors and methods.
 As you continue your